AlbinaGiliazova/HyperskillPythonProjects/README.md

 A simple chat bot that asks name, guesses age, counts to a specified number and asks a question about programming.

+**Hangman**

+Hangman is a popular yet grim intellectual game.
+A cruel computer hides a word from you.
+Letter by letter you try to guess it.
+If you fail, you'll be hanged, if you win, you'll survive.

 **Loan Calculator**

 A loan calculator that supports these command line arguments: